 "Successful systems [of repeating arms] definitely had developed by 1640, and within the next twenty years they had spread throughout most of Western Europe and even to Moscow."
-[T] he two principal magazine repeaters of the era [were] the Kalthoff and the Lorenzoni.
+Harold L. Peterson, The Treasury of the Gun 229 (1962). "[T]he two principal magazine repeaters of the era [were] the Kalthoff and the Lorenzoni.
 These were the first guns of their kind to achieve success."
-[14]
+Id.

 "The Kalthoff repeater was a true magazine gun.
 In fact, it had two magazines, one for powder and one for balls.
 The earliest datable specimens which survive are two wheel-lock rifles made by Peter Kalthoff in Denmark in 1645 and 1646."
-[T]he number of charges in the magazines ran all the way from six or seven to thirty."
-[16]
+Id. "[T]he number of charges in the magazines ran all the way from six or seven to thirty."
+Id. at 230.